A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Optimality Analysis

-\noi\textbf{Remarks:} This is the well-known proximal thresholding operator \cite{beck2013sparsity}.
-Although it has a closed-form solution, this scaled identity quadratic function may not be a good majorization/surrogate function for the non-convex problem.
+\noi \textbf{Remarks:} This is the well-known proximal thresholding operator \cite{beck2013sparsity}.
+Although it has a closed-form solution, this simple surrogate function may not be a good majorization/surrogate function for the non-convex problem.